yourscemal/Data-Extractor/README.md

 A Chrome extension that extracts business data from Google Maps search results and exports it as CSV or Excel.

-**Created by Cemal Shabinas** — credit must be given in any use, distribution, or derivative work.
+**Created by Cemal** — credit must be given in any use, distribution, or derivative work.

 ## Features